 What does it mean to age gracefully?

-One truth that most senior citizens have learned is that the only thing constant in life is that life is constantly changing.
-Yet, no one wants the changes that come with growing older; declining health, declining mobility, and too often declining mental ability.
+Most senior citizens have learned that the only thing constant in life is that life is constantly changing.
+Yet, no one wants the changes that come with growing older; declining health, declining mobility, and, too often, declining mental ability.

 - 1 How can technology help senior citizens?